PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 Please note that current supported versions are Boostrap 3 and Font Awesome 4.
 If you use older versions, please use branch 2.3 of PUGXGeneratorBundle.

-So, you can download Bootstrap (and, optionally, Font Awesome) and put it in your bundle.
+So, you can download Bootstrap and Font Awesome in your bundle, or use a CDN.
 Then, you can use a simple layout, like this one:

 ``` html+php